mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/button.rst

 Button
 ******

+The button element provides a push button widget.
+Some elements like Legend, Layertree, FeatureInfo, Line/Area Ruler and  PrintClient need a button to be displayed/activated if not defined in a frame.

-The button element provides a push button widget, which can optionally be grouped, so that only one button in a group can be active at any given time.
+Buttons optionally can be grouped, so that only one button in a group can be active at any given time.
+This is done by the group paramter.

+You can define a button that refers to a website or script using the click paramter.

 Configuration
 =============